spiffin/spf_js/README.md

 2. The plugin will convert your script names to lowercase.
 3. The plugin will throw an error if you try to embed a non-existent script - similar to:
-    `Tag error:   ->  Textpattern Notice: The requested resource was not found. "script_name"` in which case check your name attribute for typos and/or missing scripts.
+    `Tag error:   ->  Textpattern Notice: The requested resource was not found. "script_name"`.
+    In which case check the script exists and your embed tag typos.